 Latin Link's work in Germany

 For a number of years Latin Link has had a vibrant partnership with the agency DMG who have sent a handful of people to Latin America seconded through us.
+Now, we also work with VDM.
 In addition for the first time we now have a Latin American member working in Germany: a Brazilian pastor ministering in a multinational congregation in Aachen.
 We have contact with a number of other agencies and Latin missionaries based in Germany hoping this will lead to partnership and stronger relationships in the future and the formation of a new Latin Link country team.

 Mission opportunities in Germany